afonsonf/ceph-consensus-spec/description.md

 These modules are abstracted in the specification to have the same behaviour.
 The main mechanism abstracted are:

 * Election logic.
 The leader is chosen randomly and, for now, only one per epoch.
-When a new epoch begins the messages from the previous epoch are discarded.
+When a new epoch begins, the messages from the previous epoch are discarded.
 * Monitor quorum.
-The specification considers the quorum to be the set of all monitors and that the quorum does not change over time.
+The quorum is defined in the election phase, using all monitors that are up.
+Different epochs can have different quorums.
 * The communication layer.
-The variable messages represents the connections between monitors (e.g. messages\[mon1\]\[mon2\] holds the messages sent from mon1 to mon2).
+The variable messages represents connections between monitors (e.g. messages\[mon1\]\[mon2\] holds the messages sent from mon1 to mon2).
 Within a connection the messages are sent and received in order.
 * The transactions.
-Transactions are simplified to represent only a change of value in the variable monitor_store.
+Transactions are simplified to represent only a change of a value in the variable monitor_store.
 * Failure model.
-When a monitor crashes it will instantly restart, resetting some variables and continuing to participate in the quorum.
+A monitor can crash if the remaining number of monitors is sufficient to form a quorum.
+When a monitor crashes, new elections are triggered and the monitor is marked to not be part of the quorum until he recovers.
+* Timeouts.
+A timeout can occur at any point in the algorithm and it will trigger new elections.

 ### Specification structure